-Stockland has prepared these Design Guidelines to guide house design at Pallara.
+Stockland has prepared these Design Guidelines to guide house design at Newport.

-The Design Guidelines should be read in conjunction with the QLD Development Code, which applies for this development site.
+The Design Guidelines should be read in conjunction with the Moreton Bay Regional Council Dwelling House Code and the QLD Development Code, which applies for this development site.

-To ensure a smooth design review process, please pass this document to your designer/builder to that a 'Home Design Package' can be prepared for endorsement by Stockland.
+To ensure a smooth design review process, please pass this document to your designer/builder so that a 'Home Design Package' can be prepared for endorsement by Stockland.
 This package must include a Site Plan (1:200); Floor Plans, Elevations, Sections (1:100); and External colours and materials selection.